Masoor Dal | Whole Brown Lentil Curry

 • Once soaked, drain the water and rinse the sabut masoor dal (whole brown lentil curry) under running tap water and keep it aside.

-• Let’s coarsely crush ginger, garlic and green chilles.
+• Coarsely crush ginger, garlic and green chilles.
 I have used mortar-pestle to make the paste.

-• In a Kadai / saucepan heat oil.
+• Heat oil in a saucepan.
 Add mustard seeds and let them crackle.
 Add cumin seeds and let them sizzle for 15 seconds.

 • Add hing (Asafoetida) and finely chopped onions.
 Saute the onions till they are translucent.
 No need to completely cook them.

-• Let’s add crushed ginger-garlic-green chilli paste to this onion and saute till the raw smell goes away.
+• Add crushed ginger-garlic-green chilli paste to this onion and saute till the raw smell fades away.

-• Now add the tomato puree.
+• Add tomato puree.
 I have used fresh tomatoes.
-You may use canned tomatoes or storebought tomato puree as well.
-Mix well and cook for about 2 minutes.
+You may use canned tomatoes or store-bought tomato puree as well.
+Mix well and cook for about 2-3 minutes.

-• Now add turmeric powder, coriander powder, garam masala powder, red chilli powder & goda masala (optional).
+• Add spices, turmeric powder, coriander powder, garam masala powder, red chilli powder & goda masala (optional).
 Mix well so that the spices get nicely incorporated into the onion-tomato mixture.

 You may also check out these delicious recipes: Chana Masala – Black Chickpea Curry, Chavali Usal – Black-Eyed Bean Curry, Vegan Recipes, Curry Recipes, Diabetic Friendly Recipes, Maharashtrian Recipes.

-• Add the cooked masoor dal / brown lentil along with salt and sugar.
+• Add the soaked masoor dal / brown lentil along with salt and sugar.

 • Add 2 cups of water to cook the dal/curry (adjust the water as per the consistency you require).